-- Once all the flour has been incorporated add the lemon juice, lemon extract, vanilla and combine.
+- Once all the flour has been incorporated add the lemon juice, lemon extract, lemon zest, vanilla and combine.

 - Preheat oven to 150°C gas fan / 160°C electric fan / 180°C conventional.
 Place a baking dish large enough to hold the cake tin inside the oven.

 - In a separate and grease free bowl with a grease free whisk, begin whisking the egg whites.

 - Once the whites start to foam, (1 minute medium speed) incorporate half of the sugar and beat until sugar dissolves (2 minutes) before incorporating the other half while continuously whisking.

 - When the meringue reaches soft peak stage (see Maestros Need to Know) it is ready for the next step.

 - Mix in 1/3 of the meringue mixture into the cream cheese mixture until combined.

 - Then fold in the remaining meringue mixture into the cream cheese mixture in two halved batches.
 By folding only half at a time, folding becomes easier and retains more air bubbles.